Hermitter/chacin.dev/posts/cross-compiling-rust-for-the-raspberry-pi/post.md

 frontCover: "frontCover.png"
 poster: "poster.png"
 keywords: "cross compile, rust, raspberry pi, linux"
-description: "Compile a Rust program on your Linux computer and run it on the Pi!"
+description: "Compile a Rust program on your Linux computer and run it on the Pi"
 ---

 # Getting Started